urbantrout/docs/en/sites.md

 You can define one or more sites at different domains, using a different set of templates, and different versions of entry content.

 The multi-site feature in Craft is for sites with the same publishing team.
-You manage the multi-site content at the entry level, with the ability to the enable Sections you want included in a site.
+You manage the multi-site content at the entry level, with the ability to enable Sections you want included in a site.

 ## Creating a Site